pooriaazimi/BetterDictionary/README.markdown

 3. Run EasySIMBL

-4. Download and extract [BetterDictionary-v0.99.zip](https://github.com/pooriaazimi/BetterDictionary/releases/download/v0.99/BetterDictionary-v0.99.zip).
+4. Download and extract [BetterDictionary-v0.991.zip](https://github.com/pooriaazimi/BetterDictionary/releases/download/v0.991/BetterDictionary-v0.991.zip).
 It contains two files: `BetterDictionary.bundle` and `migrate-data`.

 5. Drag and drop `BetterDictionary.bundle` into EasySIMBL:

 	![Screenshot1](https://github.com/pooriaazimi/BetterDictionary/raw/master/Images/EasySIMBL.png)

 6. If you were already using BetterDictionary under Mountain Lion (or older versions) and wish to migrate your data, right-click on `migrate-data` and select 'Open'.
 In the next dialog, select 'Open' again.

 7. Dictionary.app should open now, with all your previous words intact.
-If it didn't work, simply copy `~/Library/Application Support/BetterDictionary/saved-words.plist` to `~/Library/Containers/com.apple.Dictionary/Data/Library/Application Support/BetterDictionarysaved-words.plist`.
+If it didn't work, simply copy `~/Library/Application Support/BetterDictionary/saved-words.plist` to `~/Library/Containers/com.apple.Dictionary/Data/Library/Application Support/BetterDictionary/saved-words.plist`.

-### OS X 10.8, 10.7, and 10.6
+### OS X 10.8 (Mountain Lion), 10.7 (Lion), and 10.6 (Snow Leopard)

 Download [v0.98](https://github.com/downloads/pooriaazimi/BetterDictionary/BetterDictionary-0.98.zip) from the [Downloads](https://github.com/pooriaazimi/BetterDictionary/downloads) section.
 Then double-click on `BetterDictionary-0.98.zip` to unzip it.

 Right click on `BetterDictionary-0.98.app` and select 'Open'.
 In the next dialog, select 'Open' again.
 Then install the SIMBL plugin loader as instructed in the installer.